Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 42. Bots

-Network or internet tasks are automated by these software packages.
+These software packages automate network or internet tasks.
 They can be employed for bad things like Distributed Denial of Service (DDoS) assaults.

 43. Business Email Compromise (BEC)